 Why aren't certain recordings online?

-The Cylinder Project contains bibliographic information for over 10,000 cylinder titles representing more than 11,000 individual cylinders owned by the UCSB Library.
-10,000 of these cylinders have been transferred and are available for listening.
-There are two main reasons some cylinders have not been transferred.
+The Cylinder Project contains bibliographic information on over 13,000 cylinder titles representing nearly 16,000 individual cylinders held by the UCSB Library.
+Over 10,000 of these cylinders have been transferred and are available for listening.
+There are two main reasons why some cylinders have not been transferred.

 Some cylinders are awaiting transfer and will be added at a future date.
-Our backlog of cylinders to be digitized exceeds the current capacity of our staff to catalog and digitize the cylinders.
-It costs the library $60 to catalog, digitize, rehouse, and preserve a single cylinder.
+It costs the library $60 to catalog, digitize, rehouse, and preserve a single cylinder. the library has an ongoing digitization program and is continually adding new cylinders to the collection.
 Thanks to grants from the Institute of Museum and Library Services, the GRAMMY Foundation, the Ann and Gordon Getty Foundation, and support from individual donors, we add cylinders incrementally as they are digitized, but, but are still hundreds more to be preserved and digitized.

 Some cylinders are split, moldy, or damaged and our staff decided not to, or was unable to transfer them.
-Present technology wasn't able to recover the sound from these cylinders.
-There are no plans right now to make further attempts to digitize these cylinders, though we have preserved them as artifacts..
+Present technology wasn't able to recover the sound from these cylinders, but we keep at least one copy of every unique title in the collection, regardless of condition.
+There are no plans right now to make further attempts to digitize these cylinders, though we have preserved them as artifacts.